10 Way Your Pharmacy Can Make You Healthier

 2. Sexual Health

 Sexual health is important now and into the future.
-Your pharmacist can offer advice about safe sex, recommend contraceptives, provide pregnancy tests, give you emergency contraception and talk about important vaccines.
+Your pharmacist can offer advice about safe sex, recommend contraceptives, provide pregnancy tests, give emergency contraception and discuss vaccines that may be appropriate.

 3. New Medicine Service

-A new medication that treats asthma, high blood pressure or another chronic condition can be confusing.
-The New Medicine Service ensures you’re taking the medicine properly and understand what it does and any side effects.
+A new medication for asthma, high blood pressure or another chronic condition can be confusing.
+The New Medicine Service helps ensure you’re taking the medicine properly, understand what it does and know common side effects.

 4. Medication Therapy Management (MTM) Services